Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

 ## Receiving messages from a queue

-When testing code that is dependent on the `ServiceBusReceiver`, it may be useful to create a known set of expected messages to verify that their application receives them correctly.
+When testing code that is dependent on the `ServiceBusReceiver`, it may be useful to create a known set of expected messages to verify their application receives them correctly.
 Tests can mock `ServiceBusReceivedMessage` instances coming from the broker using the `ServiceBusModelFactory`.
 These can be used within the receiver mock to mock returns from `ReceiveMessageAsync` or `ReceiveMessagesAsync`.
 It may also be helpful for your application to mock the `CreateReceiver` call on the `ServiceBusClient`.
 This is demonstrated in the snippet below as well.

 ```C# Snippet:ServiceBus_MockingReceiveFromQueue
 Mock<ServiceBusClient> mockClient = new();